 Sovereign grace crushes our pride.
 It shames us and humbles us.
 We want to be the subjects, not the objects, of salvation.
 We want to be active, not passive, in the process.
 We resist the truth that God alone is the author and finisher of our faith.
 By nature, we rebel against sovereign grace, but God knows how to break our rebellion and make us friends of this grand doctrine.
 When God teaches sinners that their very core is depraved, sovereign grace becomes the most encouraging doctrine possible.

 From election to glorification, grace reigns in splendid isolation.
 John 1:16 says we receive “grace for grace,” which literally means “grace facing or laminated to grace.”
 Grace follows grace in our lives as waves follow one another to the shore.
 Grace is the divine principle on which God saves us; it is the divine provision in the person and work of Jesus Christ; it is the divine prerogative manifesting itself in election, calling, and regeneration; and it is the divine power enabling us freely to embrace Christ so that we might live, suffer, and even die for His sake and be preserved in Him for eternity.

 Calvinists understand that, without sovereign grace, everyone would be eternally lost.
 Salvation is all of grace and all of God.
 Life must come from God before the sinner can arise from the grave.

 Free grace cries out for expression in the church today.
 Human decisions, crowd manipulations, and altar calls will not produce genuine converts.
 Only the old-fashioned gospel of sovereign grace will capture and transform sinners by the power of the Word and Spirit of God.

-This excerpt is from Joel Beeke’s Living for God’s Glory: An Introduction to Calvinism.
+This excerpt is taken from Living for God’s Glory: An Introduction to Calvinism by Joel Beeke.